cpl17/SparkML/README.md

-In the collection these collection of projects I practiced:
+Repo includes projects relating to:

 * Feature engineering, scaling and transformation
 * Building scalable regression and classification models
-* Data wrangling and aggregation using the Spark Dataframe API
+* Data wrangling and aggregation using the Spark DataFrame API
 * Application of unsupervised learning techniques